dvsander/mdb-snippets/notes.md

 ## Indexes

 You can learn more about indexes by visiting the [Indexes Section of the MongoDB Manual](https://docs.mongodb.com/manual/indexes).

-### Preparation of database

 Import the people.json dataset into the m201.people collection:

     mongoimport --username m103-admin --password m103-pass --authenticationDatabase admin --port 26000 -d m201 -c people /shared/people.json